 All trees to be removed are marked with blue spray paint.
-A number of trees have been left on the north side of the property for screening purposes from nearby neighbors and Magnolia Dr. These trees were not included within the defensible space marking.
-All trees that are to remain within zones 1 and 2 will be unmarked.
-The remaining trees will be pruned up ~8ft or 1/3 the height of the tree, whichever is less.
+All trees that are to remain within zones 1 and 2 will be unmarked and need to be pruned to a height of 8 ft or 1/3 the height of the tree, whichever is less.
+If the property is less than 1 acre it may not have zones marked due to boundary interference.
 Harvested wood that remains on site will be stacked at least 30 feet from the house and at the same elevation when possible.
-Slash from the harvest will be hauled off site and burned.
-Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district High Country Fire Protection District (303-642-3655).
+Slash from the harvest will be chipped and burned.
+Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district Lefthand Fire Protection District (720-214-0559).